On total transitivity of graphs: Introduction

-The domatic number of a graph was introduced by E. J. Cockayne and S. T. Hedetniemi \cite{cockayne1977towards}.
+The domatic number of a graph was introduced by Cockayne and Hedetniemi \cite{cockayne1977towards}.
 Furthermore, many variants of this concept were introduced and studied by B. Zelinka \cite{zelinka1992domatic}.
-One such variation is total domatic number, which was introduced by Cockayne et al. \cite {cockayne1980total}.
-There are several works done on total domatic number \cite{zelinka1988total, zelinka1989total}.
-In 2018, Hedetniemi and Hedetniemi \cite{hedetniemi2018transitivity} introduced the notion of transitive partition.
-In 2024, S. Paul and K. Santra introduced three variations of transitivity, namely, $2$-transitivity \cite{PAUL202457}, $d_2$-transitivity \cite{santra2024d_2transitivity}, and strong transitivity \cite{santra2024strong}.
+One such variation is the total domatic number, which was introduced by Cockayne et al. \cite{cockayne1980total}.
+Several works have been done on the total domatic number \cite{zelinka1988total, zelinka1989total}.
+In 2024, Paul and Santra introduced three variations of transitivity, namely, $2$-transitivity \cite{PAUL202457}, $d_2$-transitivity \cite{santra2024d_2transitivity}, and strong transitivity \cite{santra2024strong}.
 The $2$-transitivity, $d_2$-transitivity, and strong transitivity are based on $2$-domination, $d_2$-domination, and strong domination, respectively.
 In this article, we explore another natural variation of the transitivity problem, focusing on total domination instead of domination.
-We introduce such a variation of transitivity problem, namely \emph{total transitive partition}.
-Total transitivity $Tr_t(G)$ equals the maximum order of a vertex partition $\pi = \{V_1, V_2, \ldots, V_k\}$ of $G$ obtained by repeatedly removing a total dominating set from $G$, until no vertices remain.
-Thus, $V_1$ is a total dominating set of $G$, $V_2$ is a total dominating set of the graph $G_1=G-V_1$, and, in general, $V_{i+1}$ is a total dominating set in the graph $G_i=G-\bigcup_{j=1}^i V_i$.
-A vertex partition of order $Tr_t(G)$ is called $Tr_t$-partition.
+We introduce such a variation of the transitivity problem, namely \emph{total transitive partition}.
+Total transitivity $Tr_t(G)$ equals the maximum order of a vertex partition $\pi = \{V_1, V_2, \ldots, V_k\}$ of $G$ obtained by repeatedly removing a total dominating set from $G$ until no vertices remain.
+Thus, $V_1$ is a total dominating set of $G$, $V_2$ is a total dominating set of the graph $G_1=G-V_1$, and, for $2\leq i\leq k-1$, $V_{i+1}$ is a total dominating set in the graph $G_i=G-\bigcup_{j=1}^i V_i$.
+A vertex partition of order $Tr_t(G)$ is called a $Tr_t$-partition.
 Note that every total transitive partition is also a transitive partition.
 Therefore, for any graph $G$, $1\leq Tr_t(G)\leq Tr(G)\leq n$.
-Since the total dominating set exists only when $G$ does not have any isolate vertex, in this paper, we focus only on graphs with no isolates.
+Since the total dominating set exists only when $G$ does not have any isolated vertices, in this paper, we focus only on graphs with no isolated vertices.